PhilReedData/TEFCluster/README.md

 ## 3. Analysis

 ### Most salient terms
 These terms are most important within the identified topics.
+Note that all terms have been stemmed (the ends of words are removed so that 'support', 'supporting' and 'supported' are treated the same, for example).

 |Rank|	🇬🇧Whole |🥇Gold	|🥈Silver|🥉Bronze|🏨HEI | 🏫 FEC |
 |---:|--------|-------|-------|------|----|-----|